huggingface/hub-docs/docs/hub/repositories-getting-started.md

 ## Requirements

 This document shows how to handle repositories through the web interface as well as through the terminal.
 There are no requirements if working with the UI.
-If you want to work with the terminal, please follow these instructions.
+If you want to work with the terminal, please follow these installation instructions.

 If you do not have `git` available as a CLI command yet, you will need to [install Git](https://git-scm.com/downloads) for your platform.
 You will also need to [install Git LFS](https://git-lfs.github.com/), which will be used to handle large files such as images and model weights.